June 23, 2021

 - Faster moving water will dilute and move the toxins out of an area more quickly, further decreasing the risk to health.
 Each property will have a different water flow pattern, so a local assessment is useful to further assess risk.

 - Skin irritation is the first sign that the level of toxin is significant in the water, so if this occurs, it is important not to go in the water.
 A few more days will help to clear the water if it is moving well, unless another bloom has occurred.

-- The water in lakes and rivers always has the potential to be infected with bacteria, viruses and other microbes that can affect health.
-So it is important not to swallow the water.
-Young children are more likely to swallow water so it is critical to observe them carefully when in the water.
+- Bacteria, viruses and other microbes that can affect health are commonly found in surface water such as lakes and rivers, so it is important not to swallow the water.
+Young children are more likely to swallow water so they should be watched carefully when playing or swimming in the water.

 - Be cautious about eating fish caught in water where a harmful algae bloom has occurred.
 Toxins are concentrated in the liver.
 So avoid consuming the liver, kidneys and other organs of fish caught in an area affected by potentially harmful algae.

-Algae exist in nature; however, they rely on certain conditions to grow.
-While we cannot control many of these conditions, we can influence one of the factors that affect their growth that is the nutrients available to them.
-You can help reduce nutrient levels entering the lake by reducing the use of household fertilizers, agricultural runoff, and ensuring your septic system is in good working order.
+Algae exist in nature; however, nutrient levels can contribute to an increase in blooms of algae.
+You can help reduce nutrient levels entering water bodies by reducing the use of household fertilizers, agricultural runoff, and ensuring your septic system is in good working order.

 Residents are encouraged to contact the Spills Action Center at 1-800-268-6060 to report any new potentially harmful algae blooms.
 If possible take pictures of an active bloom as this may help identify the type of algae.

 For more information about harmful algal blooms including blue-green algae, visit our Recreational Water page or call 1-800-660-5853.
 You can also connect with us on Facebook and Twitter @LGLHealthUnit for important public health updates.